Coach's "Getting Started" Checklist

 Build your playbook

 1 Play against a zone - some coaches want to have a play or two for each type of zone they may encounter and while that can be effective, it also means a lot more time practicing plays rather than focusing on skills. (see tips for coaches).
 A good approach is to find a play that can work with minor adjustments against multiple zones.
-All zones have weaknesses or gaps and success comes from working the ball into these gaps.
+If you are coaching in one of the lower divisions you will likely see more zone.

 2-3 in-bounds plays - since we often don't have the time to master as many plays as we would like, its a good idea to have most of your in-bounds plays start in the same set so that the defense does not know what to expect .